Get free heat pump quotes

 Air-to-air heat pumps have drain lines specifically designed to evacuate water caused by condensation.
 If the drain gets clogged by debris, water can build up and start leaking into other parts of the system.

-You can try to unclog the drain yourself, but it’s safer to have a technician examine the unit.
+You can try to unclog the drain yourself, but it’s safer to have a technician examine the unit and save you from this particular heat pump problem.

 • Heat pumps are great pieces of equipment, and using one to heat your home instead of a gas boiler will lower your carbon footprint.